gawen947/wsn-tools/README.md

 file.

 The sniffer can be adapted to various transceiver as long as they can write raw frames to UART.
-Each frame needs to be prefixed by the 0xff byte and separated in time with a short inter-frame delay to ensure that the sniffer client parses one frame at a time.
 The transceiver can also send general informations which will be printed on the terminal by prefixing text messages with the 0xfe byte.

-Take note that the serial port has to be configured manually.
-You can do that with either STTY, Screen or Minicom.
-However this may change in the future as a default serial port configuration will be integrated into the client.
+Each frame or information string needs to be prefixed by an information byte which contains its size.
+This size will always be less than 127 bytes.
+The highest bit specify wether the event contains a MAC frame or an information string.
+However some functions are available in the wsn-sniffer directory to abstract the underlying protocol between the firmware and the sniffer client.
+The help for these functions is in the corresponding header file.

+Take note that the line is configured automatically to 8N1 when you specify the baud rate in the command line.
+If you do not want to setup the line to 8N1 you have to remove the baud rate argument and set it up manually with stty.

 Usage examples
 --------------